FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

 .. note:: Adding the named parameter :freefem:`flags=icase` with icase:

   0. will produce a mesh where all quads are split with diagonal :math:`x-y=constant`
-  1. will produce *Union Jack flag* type of mesh
+  1. will produce a *Union Jack flag* type of mesh
   2. will produce a mesh where all quads are split with diagonal :math:`x+y=constant`
-  3. same as in case 0, except two corners where the triangles are the same as case 2 to avoid having 3 vertices on the boundary
+  3. same as in case 0, except two corners where the triangles are the same as case 2, to avoid having 3 vertices on the boundary
-  4. same as in case 2, except two corners where the triangles are the same as case 0 to avoid having 3 vertices on the boundary
+  4. same as in case 2, except two corners where the triangles are the same as case 0, to avoid having 3 vertices on the boundary

   .. code-block:: freefem
     :linenos: